LesMuguro/alx-low_level_programming/0x08-recursion/README.md

 Task 0: A function that prints a string, followed by a new line.
 Task 1: A function that prints a string in reverse.
+Task 2: A function that returns the length of a string.